QuantEcon/lecture-source-jl/rst_files/dynamic_programming/smoothing.rst

 which is Hall's (1978) conclusion that consumption follows a random walk

-As we saw in our first lecture on the :doc:`permanent income model <perm_income>`, this leads to
+As we saw in our first lecture on the :doc:`permanent income model <../dynamic_programming/perm_income>`, this leads to

 .. math::
     :label: cs_9